Evidence based approaches to workforce wellbeing

 The workplace health and wellbeing evidence base is constantly growing and evolving – do you know about a key study we haven’t included here?
 Let us know by emailing us.

-Overview of health and wellbeing interventions evidence base
+Overview of the health and wellbeing evidence base

 NHS Employers commissioned the Institute of Employment Studies to undertake a rapid evidence review of the evidence base of health and wellbeing interventions used in healthcare and their implications for wellbeing outcomes.
-The key learning generated by this review is summarised below, and you can find out more in the full Health and Wellbeing Interventions Rapid Evidence Review, published in October 2020.
+The key learning generated by this review is summarised below.
+You can find out more in the full Health and Wellbeing Interventions Rapid Evidence Review, published in October 2020.

 - There is no single one-size-fits-all solution for workforce wellbeing.
 Interventions with good take-up and which led to positive wellbeing outcomes were those where healthcare staff had options as to which interventions they could engage with and suited their wellbeing needs.